Is There Too Much Info in Your e-Learning Course?

 I usually start my posts with a short intro about the topic, to entice you into reading more.
 But today I’m going to admit it up front – this is less of an article and more a collection of my recent musings on how we should be using instructional design.
 Enjoy!

 Exploring e-learning examples

-One of my recent emails was to share one of my favourite examples of scenario-based training (the fact that it was a scenario is actually irrelevant to this story).
-You can see Cathy Moore's evaluation of the same scenario in this excellent post.
+One of my recent emails was to share one of my favorite examples of scenario-based training (the fact that it was a scenario is actually irrelevant to this story).
+You can see Cathy Moore’s evaluation of the same scenario in this excellent post.

 This has led to replies from my subscribers to my email list with suggestions of other excellent examples of e-learning out there in the public domain that I should explore.

 As I was looking through these examples, something struck me as a common theme throughout – the nature of the content being delivered was very high level.
 I.e. none of these powerful examples of e-learning were going too deeply into a subject (or if they were, as the learner I wasn’t forced into viewing it all).